Bahari (band): Collaborations, signing with Epic Records and Forget You (2019-present)

 During 2019, Bahari were featured in Illenium's single "Crashing", later included on his debut album Ascend.
 They also released some self-released singles as ":(" (also named "Sad Face"), their collaboration with Sultan & Shepard and Rock Mafia "Miles to Your Heart" and "Gameboy".

 In 2020 Bahari accompanied Elohim on her US "Group Therapy Tour."
 They later signed with Epic Records.
 Their first release with the label was a remix featuring Bia of their previously released viral hit "Savage" on July 17, 2020, along its music video directed by Russell Tandy.
 On July 31, the duo released their single "Waking Up the Neighbors", which was initially set to be included in their debut studio album.
 The music video, directed by SVN QNS, premiered the same day.
 Two more singles "Bipolar" and "Jackie Kennedy" were released on March 5, 2021.
 The music video for the first, directed by Michael Jurkovac, was unveiled the same day while the one for the second, directed by Nate Mohler, premiered on April 16.
 Their second EP Forget You was released on July 9.
 It was followed by the singles "Ways of Love" and "All Around Me" with Cody Lovaas unveiled the same year.
 In 2022 they dropped their Yoshi Flower collaboration "Hot Mess" and synth ballad "Destructive".
 In 2023, their single "Kills Me" was released.

 In 2024, Bahari and G-Eazy released "Vampires," a B-side to his single, "Nada."
 In 2025, Bahari released the songs "Don't Let a Good Thing Die" and "Lookout Mountain."

+In 2026 Bahari released the singles “Better Than Us”, and “I Do” with Lovelytheband.